"Disneyland proudly presents, our spectacular festival pageant of nighttime magic and imagination ..." Those words get my froggy goosebumps going!

 OMG, these items are toadally cute!
 (However, the lines to get them are not so cute.)
 Speaking of popcorn, there is an Electric Pop-colored kettle corn available at the Town Square popcorn cart.
 That cart also sells the buckets (and may have a shorter line than carts on Main Street).
 We also saw the buckets in Frontierland.

 Other merchandise is available in both parks.
 If you do not see much out in stores, ask at the registers because they keep some items behind the counter.
 The Loungefly ears are just as cute in the back as in front.
 You can get parade pins, Whishables, plushes and light-up necklaces that have a sound mode that lights up to the music.

 Some items will arrive in summer.
 This includes the spirit jersey, fan, shirt, hoodie and T-shirt.
 You can get a light-up 50th-anniversary balloon ($18) along the parade route.

 What if it rains?

-Even though the park was the emptiest we had ever seen it — thanks, SoCal Rain— we hopped into one of the last remaining front-row curb spots on Main Street U.S.A. about 75 minutes before show time.
+Once when we saw the parade on a rainy day, we brought trash bags to sit on, protecting us from the wet ground — definitely a smart move.
+Yes, we're amphibians that live in water, but the trash bag is more a "method touring" thing that we do for you.
+Even though the park was the emptiest we had ever seen it — thanks, SoCal rain — we hopped into one of the last remaining front-row curb spots on Main Street, U.S.A. about 75 minutes before showtime.
 We were right in front of the crossing area, which means our view was not obstructed.
-Tad recorded the first parade, which you can watch right here.
+Tad recorded the parade.

 Do you have tips on the best viewing of the Main Street Electrical Parade?
 How many times have you seen the Main Street Electrical Parade?
 Have you seen it at Disneyland, Walt Disney World or even in Toyko?
 We'd love to know about your memories of this classic parade, so share them in the comments below.